Remediation and Reclamation Policy Issues and Knowledge Gaps

 • Weed trajectories in woody plant communities, influences of boreal community variables on longevity of common noxious weeds (shade, woody species diversity/abundance, peat/mineral mixes, soil type).
 How long and what conditions will individual noxious weeds become outcompeted by forested plant communities?

-7. Use of remote sensing (e.g., ARUs, drones/UAVs, imagery), in reclamation
+4. Use of remote sensing in reclamation to:

-• Where/when can remote sensing data used for reducing sampling intensity for field level data collection?
+• reduce sampling intensity for field level data collection.

 image_pdfimage_print